-A variety of DA methods are being used or currently tested to develop Operational Ocean Forecasting Systems (OOFSs) (Moore et al., 2019).
+A variety of DA methods are being used or currently tested to develop operational ocean forecasting systems (OOFSs) (Moore et al., 2019).
 These first followed the 3D formulation of the DA problem (3DDA) in which the ocean state at a given time is estimated based only on the available observations at that time.
-3DDA is often cast as a least-squares fitting problem

-- 70 whose solution minimizes a composite objective function involving a data-misfit term and a regularization term representing prior knowledge on the ocean state, called the background/prior and usually taken as the most recent ocean forecast.
-Both terms of the objective function are generally weighted by their respective observations and background error covariances, which can be also imposed following a (stochastic) Bayesian inverse formulation of the 3DDA problem under the assumption of Gaussian observations and background errors (Moore et al., 2019; Hoteit et al., 2018).
-When the observational operator - 75 relating the ocean state to the observations is linear, the 3DDA problem has an analytical solution, known as the Best Linear Unbiased Estimator (BLUE); when not, this operator is either linearized to compute the Optimal Interpolation (OI) solution, or the objective function is directly minimized using a gradient-based iterative optimization algorithm to compute the 3D variational DA (3DVAR) solution.
+3DDA is often cast as a least-squares fitting problem whose solution minimises a composite objective function involving a data misfit term and a regularisation term representing prior knowledge on the ocean state, which is called the background/prior and is usually taken as the most recent ocean forecast.
+Both terms of the objective function are generally weighted by their respective observations and background error covariances, which can also be imposed following a (stochastic) Bayesian inverse formulation of the 3DDA problem under the assumption of Gaussian observations and background errors (Moore et al., 2019; Hoteit et al., 2018).
+When the observational operator relating the ocean state to the observations is linear, the 3DDA problem has an analytical solution, known as the best linear unbiased estimator (BLUE); when not, this operator is either linearised to compute the optimal interpolation (OI) solution or the objective function is directly minimised using a gradient-based iterative optimisation algorithm to compute the 3D variational DA (3DVAR) solution.